oddlama/nix-config/README.md

 #### Add new machine

-...
+... incomplete.

 - add hosts/<name>
 - fill meta.nix
 - fill net.nix
-- todo: hostid (move to nodeSecrets)
+- fill fs.nix (you need to know the device by-id paths in advance for formatting to work!)
 - generate-initrd-keys
 - generate-wireguard-keys

 #### Initial deploy

-- Create a iso disk image for the system using `nix build --print-out-paths --no-link .#installer-image-<hostname>`
+- Create a iso disk image for the system by using `nix build --print-out-paths --no-link .#installer-image-<host>`
-- dd the resulting image to a stick and boot from it
+- dd the resulting image to a stick and boot from it on the target
+- (Optional) ssh into the target (keys are already set up)
+- Run `install-system` and reboot
+- Retrieve the new host identity by using `ssh-keyscan <host/ip> | grep -o 'ed25519.*' > host/<host>/secrets/host.pub`
+- Rekey the secrets for the new identity `nix run .#rekey`
+- Deploy again remotely via colmena

 #### Show QR for external wireguard client